 Chewing is a natural behavior among both puppies and dogs for exploring the environment that they are in.
-However, this starts to become problematic when they start chewing each and everything out there.
+However, this becomes problematic when they start chewing everything out there.

 Incessant chewing is a sign that it has become a compulsive behavior.
 The best way to stop an adolescent dog or puppy from chomping away at everything in your home is by providing them with suitable alternatives.

 Following are some tips that you could follow in this regard:

 - Give them puzzle toys or toys that are indestructible.

 - Always verbally instruct them not to chew anything that does not belong to them before you direct them to chewy toys that belong to them.

 - Give them chewy treats that last long and are big – these would also keep their teeth clean.